JONSASSE/432-2018/slides/class16/README.md

 2. I updated some of the Python advice in the [Class 15 README](https://github.com/THOMASELOVE/432-2018/edit/master/slides/class15/README.md).
 Thanks to several people for getting me some information there.
 I also fixed the spelling of Mississippi in the [Class 15 Slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class15).

 3. Remember that we do not have class next week.
 Enjoy the break.
 Our next class is Tuesday 2018-03-20.
+    - After today's class, and before 5 PM this Friday, please complete this Minute Paper.
+    - By Tuesday 2018-03-20, you'll need to resubmit your Progress to Date on Project 1 to facilitate review by your group.
     - The next major deliverable is your Project 1 final portfolio, which is due at 1 PM on Friday 2018-03-23.

 4. Assignment 8 has been eliminated.
 Assignment 6 is now due on April 6, and Assignment 7 is now due on April 13.
 The [schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) now reflects these changes.

 5. Quiz 2 has been moved.
 It will now be available to you on April 20 and is due on April 23 at noon.
 The [schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) now reflects this.

-6. There is a Minute Paper to complete after today's class.
+6. As mentioned above, there is a Minute Paper to complete after today's class.
 Please do so by the end of the day on Friday 2018-03-09.
 Thank you.

 ## Project 1 Tips